 Welcome Offer for the Amex Business Platinum Card

-New The Business Platinum® Card from American Express cardmembers can earn up to 75,000 bonus Membership Rewards points.
-You earn the full bonus amount by reach these two spending milestones:
+New The Business Platinum Card® from American Express cardmembers can earn 75,000 bonus Membership Rewards points.
+You earn the full bonus amount by spending $15,000 on qualifying purchases in the first 3 months of account opening.

 Earning Membership Rewards